Shakib Al Hasan: 2021–2022

 After serving a one-year ban, he returned to the national squad for their Test and ODI series against West Indies.
 In the first ODI, he picked up his 150th wicket at home.
 Shakib also set another record as the left-arm spinner became the first Bangladeshi cricketer to bowl in 100 innings on home.

-In the third ODI, he become the only cricketer to register the double of 6,000 runs and 300 wickets across all formats in a single country.
-Bangladesh went on to win the three match series by 3–0 and he became the Player of the series scoring 113 runs and picking up 6 wickets at an average of 8.33.
+In the third ODI, he became the only cricketer to register the double of 6,000 runs and 300 wickets across all formats in a single country.
+Bangladesh went on to win the three-match series by 3–0 and he became the Player of the Series by scoring 113 runs and picking up 6 wickets at an average of 8.33.

 In the third ODI, Shakib suffered a groin injury.
 However, he recovered from the injury and thus he was selected in the squad of the Test series.
 But in the first test, he suffered an injury in another region of the same thigh that forced him to leave the field late in the second day.
-Even though it seemed that Shakib's old groin injury had resurfaced but match officials informed that it was rather a new injury.
+It seemed that Shakib's old groin injury had resurfaced but match officials stated that it was a new injury.
 He scored 68 runs and bowled 6 overs giving 16 runs in the 1st innings as he was unable to bat and bowl in the 2nd innings of the 1st Test.
 He was ruled out of the 2nd test.

 Shakib Al Hasan missed the Bangladesh's tour of New Zealand as the BCB granted him paternity leave for the duration of the entire tour.

 Shakib opted to sit out the test series against Sri Lanka in April to play in the 2021 IPL which was granted by the BCB.

 Shakib and Fizz were selected in Bangladesh's 23-member preliminary squad for the ODI series against Sri Lanka during their playing in 2021 Indian Premier League.
 Shakib joined the national camp along with Mustafizur on 19 May 2021 since returning from India on 6 May via a chartered flight following the suspension of the 2021 IPL.